ahmed1707hamed-tech/devsecOps_project/README.md

 - Cloud Engineering Workflow
 - Infrastructure Provisioning
 - Configuration Management
+- CI Pipeline Security (DevSecOps)
+- GitOps Continuous Delivery
-- Kubernetes & Telemetry Deployment
+- Kubernetes Deployment & Resources
 - Monitoring & Observability
 - Visual Dashboards & Verification
-- User Request & Metric Flow
 - Deployment Guide
-- Features
-- Future Improvements
 - Author

 ---

 # 🚀 Overview

 This project implements an automated, scalable infrastructure and localized monitoring framework for a food delivery platform.

 The entire cloud architecture is provisioned on **AWS EC2** hosting a lightweight **K3s Kubernetes Cluster**.
 The system relies on Terraform for infrastructure as code, Ansible for automated system configuration, and a dedicated, production-grade telemetry pipeline built using Prometheus and Grafana to track runtime environments dynamically.